 Upon completion of this unit, students will be able to 1) explain and interpret the classification of protected areas and their worldwide distribution; 2) show how political ecology helps identify the drivers behind protected area implementation; 3) compare, contrast and debate the impacts of protected areas on biodiversity and local human communities; 4) critique measures to generate social, economic or environmental benefits from protected areas; 5) judge the viability of the protected area approach to conservation for the 21st century.

-- Indicative assessments in this unit are as follows: (1) essay; (2) quizzes; and (3) report.
+Indicative assessments in this unit are as follows: (1) briefing paper; (2) podcast; and (3) report and presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Linda Robson